ashad912/bluebrick-shelf/README.md

 ### GET - /api/feed

-User can fetch a feed of books rated by other users **after user registration date**.
+User can fetch a feed of books (sorted from newest to oldest) rated by other users **after user registration date**.
 User can never see the same action twice in different requests.
 User can never see own actions.
 User must be signed in to perform this action.